microsoft/hlsl-specs/proposals/infra/INF-NNNN-availability-diagnostics.md

 Validation failed.
 ```

-This error displays the LLVM IR text for the error site.
-In a trivial example
+This error displays the LLVM IR text for the error site, and attempts to
+attribute a line location in the HLSL source, it can be error prone.
+In a
-like the one above finding the error is easy.
-In a complex shader that could be
+trivial example like the one above finding the error may be straightforward, but
-thousands of lines long this is unmanageable.
+it does involve recognizing textual LLVM IR and the HLSL source that generated
+it.

 With this proposal under the _relaxed_ mode, clang will emit the following
 warning: